Creating a Developer Advocacy Program: Best Practices and Case Studies

 A developer advocacy program educates and empowers developers to become advocates for your product—through content, community, events, and peer influence.
 When done well, it builds relationships and drives adoption.
-This post outlines best practices and draws on case studies from GitHub, Google, and Microsoft so you can design a program that fits your goals and resources.
+This post outlines practical best practices and draws on case studies from GitHub, Google, and Microsoft.
+For a deeper framework, the DevRel book is a solid reference.

 1. Define your goals